kroberts081/CS4261_FirstProgrammingAssignment/README.md

 ## Instructions
 - Download the Expo Go app on your phone
 - Your phone and computer must be on the same wifi network
-- Navigate to the repo folder:
+- Navigate to the CS4261_FirstProgrammingAssignment folder then:
 - npm install
 - expo install
 - expo start